Asthma and COPD Resources

 https://www.asthma.ca - Information related to triggers, symptoms, treatment, and the Asthma Action Plan.
 Also gives access to the Asthma Canada Community Forum.

-http://www.aafa.org/page/asthma.aspx - Information related to triggers, symptoms, treatment, and the Asthma Action Plan.
+http://www.aafa.org/page/asthma.aspx - Information related to triggers, symptoms, treatment, and the Asthma Action Plan

-https://sk.lung.ca/lung-diseases/inhalers - Short videos demonstrating the proper use of the numerous different types of inhalers (ie: MDI’s, Respimat, Genuair etc.)
+https://www.lung.ca/lung-health/how-use-your-inhaler - Short videos demonstrating the proper use of the numerous different types of inhalers (ie: MDI’s, Respimat, Genuair etc.)

-https://www.asthma.ca/get-help/asthma-3/treatment/ - Information related to medicines & treatment.
+https://asthma.ca/wp-content/uploads/2020/06/BreatheEasy_Medications-Final-2022-EN.pdf - Information related to medicines & treatment.

 American College of Asthma, Allergy and Immunology